rolandomunoz/praat-TGDraw/docs/source/quickstart.rst

   Resulting picture

-As you can see, the plug-in takes the current view of the TextGridEditor and pictures it into the Praat Picture window.
-The Spectrogram and the first tier of the Textgrid are shown.
+As you can see, the plug-in captures the current view of the TextGridEditor and put it into the Praat Picture window.
+Here, the spectrogram and the first tier of the TextGrid are shown.
 The selection we did is also hightlighted.

 We can tweak our picture by changing some of the values in the dialogue box.
-For example, if we want to draw the second and first tier in that order, we can set the ``Draw tiers`` field to ``2, 1``.
-This will print the :numref:`paint_perro2`
+For example, if we want to that our picture includes the second and first tier of the TextGrid, in that order, we can set the ``Draw tiers`` field to ``2, 1``.
+This will print the :numref:`paint_perro2`.

 .. _paint_perro2: